10 things we learned from Charlie Brooker’s Black Mirror

 2. People will watch anything

-Twitter’s a game, Charlton Brooker argued once on the telly box, but it’s one that’s fast outgrowing its players: think you can control what’s out there or delete a post once it’s published?
+Twitter’s a game, Charlton Brooker argued once on the telly box, but social media has rapidly outgrown its players, from echo chambers and fragmented identities to open hostility.
+Think you can control social media?
 Think again.
-Social media can’t really be censored and, as Episode 1’s porcine copulating proves, the people running our country haven’t got a flipping clue what to do about it.
+Social media can’t really be censored and, as Episode 1’s porcine hijinks proves, the people in positions of authority rarely know what to do about it.

 4. Everything is part of the entertainment machine

-People may laugh at Simon Cowell’s attitude, but as marketing and hype-driven masses drive reality TV nonsense to ever bigger scales, nothing can escape the juggernaut of modern entertainment.
-Episode 2’s heavy-handed tale of crushed innocence in an X Factor age almost makes you roll your eyes at the idea, but even eye-rollers are part of the system: no matter whether you’re hate-watching popular shows or appearing on TV yourself to try and speak out against them, we’re all sucked into it somehow.
+As marketing and hype drive reality TV nonsense to ever bigger scales, nothing can escape the juggernaut of modern entertainment.
+Episode 2’s heavy-handed tale of crushed innocence in an X Factor age almost makes you roll your eyes at the idea, but even eye-rollers are part of the system: no matter whether you’re hate-watching a popular show or appearing on TV to try and speak out against them, you’re all part of it somehow.
 The machine just keeps on going.
 Now excuse us, I’m a Celebrity’s just about to start.

 5. Everything we do online is permanent

 The Entire History of You’s premise is brain-guttingly simple: what if all of our memories were recorded on a tiny video hard drive in our brain?
-A cloud that can be hooked up to a TV or rewound on a whim?
+A cloud that could be hooked up to a TV or rewound on a whim?
 The Eternal Sunshine of the Spotless Mind-esque question prompts some heartbreaking answers, as the amazing Toby Kebbell plays a boyfriend who becomes increasingly jealous of his partner; an emotional journey laced with the paranoia of someone invading our digital space.
-In an age where hacks have opened up private photos and corporate emails to the public, Black Mirror reminds us that anything stored online or electronically is potentially accessible to others – and, no matter what steps are taken to avoid surveillance, our past actions are always traceable.
-To quote The Social Network, the Internet is written in ink.
-Everything is permanent.
-Even when we try to erase it.
+In an age where breaches and hacks have opened up private photos and corporate emails to the public, Black Mirror reminds us that anything stored online or electronically is potentially accessible to others – and, no matter what steps are taken to avoid surveillance, our past actions can be traceable.
+To quote The Social Network, the Internet is written in ink, not pencil.

 6. We spend too much time staring at screens

-Given the chance to replay our memories on any screen – or in our own heads – is it any wonder that everyone in The Entire History of You spends their lives reliving old conversations, re-judging friends’ behaviour, or repeatedly jerking off to old relationships?
-Go on any bus and look around.
-What’s the difference?
-Apart from the masturbation.
-Although even that probably depends on the bus.
+Given the chance to replay our memories on any screen – or in our own heads – is it any wonder that everyone in The Entire History of You spends their lives reliving old conversations, re-evaluating friends’ behaviour, or repeatedly revisiting old relationships?
+It’s easy to be drawn into an internal cycle of insidious introspection.

 7. How we present ourselves online is not who we are

 Anyone who’s seen Gone Girl will be well aware of how easy it is to manipulate the way the world sees you.
-From Facebook profiles and tweets you wrote two days ago to not telling anyone you secretly like The Bee Gees, what strangers see of you on the web isn’t really you.
 It’s something Hayley Atwell’s Martha discovers when she brings her boyfriend (Ash – Domhnall Gleeson) back from the dead via a new app, which scans his online presence to create a clone.
 Scarily, he’s actually quite close to the way the real Ash behaved – until, of course, he isn’t.
-It’s like you watching that old ad for child safety on the Internet, where a middle-aged bloke speaks with a kid’s voice, over and over again.
-And then not telling anyone on Facebook that you’re doing it.
-To be fair, that would be really weird.

-8. Justice and trial by media are the same thing
+8. Justice and trial by media are becoming the same thing

 We live in a time where everything is saturated by media, from news apps and notifications to even what we now use as books.
-So when a high profile court case comes along, it goes everywhere, from the bathroom where you’re playing on your smartphone to the news on your radio in the kitchen.
+So when a high-profile court case comes along, it goes everywhere, from the bathroom where you’re playing on your smartphone to the news on your radio in the kitchen.
 Like the people in Episode 5, we don’t just absorb it all; we stand on the sidelines and take selfies.
-Go on!
-Click the camera button and show your friends!
-Then add a morally disgusted filter on Instagram!

 9. People will vote for a puppet